georgebrindeiro/map_manager_api/map_manager_api.rst

   Return all data of ``types`` contained in ``links``.
 ``getFrameName(frame: FrameId) -> String``
   Get the human-readable name of a frame.
+  Because this call require accessing a global name registry, it might take time to complete.
 ``getFrameId(name: String) -> FrameId``
   Return the identifier of a frame of a given ``name``.
+  Because this call require accessing a global name registry, it might take time to complete.

 Setters
 -------